 Creating a winning catalog marketing strategy

-Here are four basic steps for launching a successful catalog marketing campaign.
+Here are four basic steps and strategies for launching a successful catalog marketing campaign.

 1. Set clear goals.

 Different types of catalogs can achieve different goals.
 Are you looking to raise brand awareness?
 Introduce a new product line?
 Increase direct sales?
 Expand your demographic reach?
-Knowing what you want to accomplish will guide the other strategy elements.
+Knowing and planning what you want to accomplish will guide the other catalog marketing strategy elements.

 2. Determine your marketing catalog type.